Special Operations Executive

 Special Operations Executive (SOE) was a British organisation formed in 1940 to conduct espionage, sabotage and reconnaissance in German-occupied Europe and to aid local resistance movements during World War II.
-SOE personnel operated in all territories occupied or attacked by the Axis powers, except where demarcation lines were agreed upon with Britain's principal allies, the United States, and the Soviet Union.
+SOE personnel operated in all territories occupied or attacked by the Axis powers, except where demarcation lines were agreed upon with Britain's principal allies, the United States and the Soviet Union.
 SOE made use of neutral territory on occasion or made plans and preparations in case neutral countries were attacked by the Axis.
 The organisation directly employed or controlled more than 13,000 people, of whom 3,200 were women.
 Both men and women served as agents in Axis-occupied countries.

 The organisation was dissolved in 1946.
 A memorial to those who served in SOE was unveiled in 1996 on the wall of the west cloister of Westminster Abbey by the Queen Mother, and in 2009 on the Albert Embankment in London, depicting Violette Szabo.
 The Valençay SOE Memorial honours 91 male and 13 female SOE agents who lost their lives while working in France.
 The Tempsford Memorial was unveiled in 2013 by the then-Prince of Wales in Church End, Tempsford, Bedfordshire, close to the site of the former RAF Tempsford.

+Most SOE records were "weeded out" and destroyed or burned in an accidental office fire after World War II.

 History

 Origins

 Sir Campbell Stuart was the director of Electra House.

+SOE was formed from the amalgamation of three existing secret departments, which had been formed, or expanded from purely theoretical research bodies, shortly before the outbreak of the Second World War.